leila-alderman/leila-alderman.github.io/_posts/Drafts/2019-02-01-Ruby-Tutorial:-Tic-Tac-Toe-Part-1.md

 To start writing the tests for the Player class, we need to create a new file in `spec/` called `player_spec.rb`.
 What functionality do we want to expect from this class?

 First, we want a new player object to require both a `name` and a `marker` when initialized.
+Although we could simply pass these parameters to a new instance of Player, that would create undesirable argument-order dependencies for any classes that need to create a new Player.
+To avoid relying on the arguments being passed in a specific, fixed order, we can instead use a hash of arguments to initialize the Player class.
+Using a hash will make our code more robust and flexible.

-We can write three tests for this requirement: one that checks that an error is raised when a new player is given zero parameters, one that checks that an error is raised when a new player is given one parameter, and one that checks that no error is raised when a player is initialized with two parameters.
+We can write two tests for this requirement: one that checks that an error is raised when a new player is given zero parameters and one that checks that no error is raised when a player is initialized with a valid input hash.

 ~~~ruby
 # spec/player_spec.rb